ilyacantor/AODv3/replit.md

 ### Shadow Asset
 - **ungoverned** (no IdP AND no CMDB)
 - AND **activity_status == RECENT**
-- AND has **valid existence evidence**:
-  - Cloud resource presence, OR
-  - Discovery with **≥2 corroborating sources** (browser + proxy, dns + endpoint, etc.)

-**Note**: Finance evidence is neither existence evidence NOR an exclusion.
-An asset with finance + single-source discovery but no IdP/CMDB is NOT shadow because single-source discovery doesn't meet the corroboration threshold.

 *Interpretation: "We know this software is actively used, but it's not being managed through official channels."*